ompatil-15/Galvatron/readme.md

 ## Overview

 Galvatron is a Python-based tool designed to convert any file into a binary video.
-It utilizes a unique approach to data storage and retrieval, converting binary data into frames of a binary image that can be assembled into an encrypted video, and vice versa.
+It utilizes a unique approach to data storage and retrieval, converting binary data derived from file into frames of a binary image that can be assembled into an encrypted video, and vice versa.
 The generated encrypted videos can also be uploaded to platforms like YouTube, providing a creative way to achieve what seems like 'infinite' storage in the cloud.

 ![Encrypted Video](/assets/video.png)